SvenGroot/Ookii.CommandLine/docs/Arguments.md

 ## Switch arguments

-A switch argument is an argument with a Boolean type (`bool`).
+A switch argument, sometimes also called a flag, is an argument with a Boolean type (`bool`).
 Its value is determined by its presence or absence on the command line; the value will be true if the argument is supplied, and false if not.
-The following sets the switch argument named “Switch” to true:
+The following sets the switch argument named “Switch” to
+true:

 ```text
 -Switch